Skinned Motion Retargeting with Dense Geometric Interaction Perception: Additional results

 \paragraph{Failure cases with noisy inputs} We provide resutls with clean and noisy inputs in Figure\ref{fig:mixamo_noisy} and Figure\ref{fig:scanret_noisy}.
 The results of \textit{MeshRet} exhibit interpenetration with noisy inputs.

 \paragraph{More cases} We present additional cases to validate the effectiveness of our \textit{MeshRet}.
 Figures~\ref{fig:add_1}, \ref{fig:add_2}, \ref{fig:add_3}, and \ref{fig:add_4} depict four motion sequences retargeted from the source character to distinct target characters.
 These examples illustrate that our \textit{MeshRet} is capable of generating high-quality motion sequences on target characters with diverse body shapes.
-Please watch our demo video in the supplementary material for a better comparison of the performance across different methods.